davidralphlewis/binaryephemera/_notes/jot-down-a-few-things-you-notice.md

 A low pressure form of [[Journaling]] from [Rob Walker]( https://robwalker.substack.com/p/connecting-the-jots)

 Write down 3-5 things you notice throughout the day.
 That's it, you're  done.
-Its a simple way to [[Pay attention to what you pay attention to]].
+Its a simple way to [[pay-attention-to-what-you-pay-attention-to]].